Shaptarshi-Basu/Shaptarshi-Basu/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I'm based in Helsinki and currently working with edge cloud automation.
-- 🌱 My daily stack includes go, python groovy. podman, kubernetes.
+- 🌱 My daily stack includes go, python, groovy. podman, kubernetes.
 - 💬 Ask me about anything , Would love to answer them.✌